theolivenbaum/resin/README.md

 # Resin
-It's a a full-text search framework you can reason about.
+It's a full-text search framework you can reason about.
 It's simplistic and very capable.
 It is not built upon Lucene.

 ##A quick usage guide